JeannieFallon/lexicon/README.md

 - Entirely offline operation
 - Designed for privacy: no telemetry, no cloud calls
 - Supports multiple programming languages
-- Simple, static web UI for interaction
+- Both command-line and web UI operation
 - USB-based, self-contained environment
 - Intended for use on macOS with Apple Silicon (M2+ recommended)